TJaniF/airflow-elt-blueprint/README.md

 The last DAG in the pipeline is special in that it will stay in a running state for you to be able to explore the local streamlit app until either you manually mark the DAG as successful or failed or a full hour has passed.
 The DAG uses the BashOperator to run the streamlit app located at `include/streamlit_app/weather_v_climate.py`.
 The app pulls information from the data that was loaded and transformed into DuckDB during this pipeline.

+#### TOOL_TEST_DAG

+This DAG exists as a convenience to test the tools Airflow is connecting to.
+It will retrieve a list of all buckets from MinIO, a list of all tables in the local DuckDB database and run a self-contained demo streamlit app.

 -------------------------------

 Project Structure